 BOMR Camp Hill PA 17012

-That looks like it wasn’t supposed to be printed since this is a book and not a recording, but perhaps it was cross marketing at work.
+That looks like it wasn’t supposed to be printed since this is a book and not a recording, but perhaps it was cross-marketing at work.
 That doesn’t explain why the printers but their sticker over top of it though.
 As well there is no ISBN number anywhere and no printed price: hallmarks of a Book Of The Month product.
-Unfortunately I can’t locate any confirmation that this volume was offered for sale by BOMC; would be nice to know along with a print run total.
+Unfortunately, I can’t locate any confirmation that this volume was offered for sale by BOMC; would be nice to know along with a print run total.

 As well we can clearly see “Printed In Canada.
 First Printing” in the material that most likely was part of the original trade paperback.
-Perhaps Ronalds Printing (now Quebecor) was merely clarifying printing location of the hardcover book since the dust jacket was printed in the U.S.A. and not Canada.
+Perhaps Ronalds Printing (now Quebecor) was merely clarifying the printing location of the hardcover book since the dust jacket was printed in the U.S.A. and not Canada.